nvnivs/terraform-module-template/README.md

     - Formats code with `terraform fmt`
     - Validates code with `terraform validate`
     - Static code analysis with [checkov]
-    - Static code analysis with [TFLint]
+    - Static code analysis with [tflint]
     - Static code analysis with [tfsec]
 * [Devcontainer] with all dependencies pre-configured
-* Generates REAMDE module documentation with [terraform-docs]
+* Generates README.md module documentation with [terraform-docs]
 * Configures [renovate] for dependency management
 * Actions workflow to test PRs
 * Actions workflow to create Github Releases using [semantic-release]